Pash: Early life and activism

-On acquittal, he became involved in Punjab's Maoist front, editing a literary magazine, Siarh (The Plow Line).
-He became a popular political figure on the left during this period and was awarded a fellowship at the Punjabi Academy of Letters in 1985.
-He toured the United Kingdom and the United States the following year; while in the U.S., he became involved with the Anti-47 Front, opposing Sikh extremist violence.
+On acquittal, the 22-year-old became involved in Punjab's Maoist front, editing a literary magazine, Siarh (The Plow Line) and in 1973 Pash founded 'Punjabi Sahit Te Sabhiachar Manch' (Punjabi Literature and Culture Forum).
+He became a popular political figure on the Left during this period and was awarded a fellowship at the Punjabi Academy of Letters in 1985.
+He ran to the United Kingdom and the United States the following year; while in the US, he became involved with the Anti-47 Front, opposing Khalistani violence.
 His words had a great influence on the minds of the people.

 Assassination

-At the beginning of 1988 Pash was in Punjab for the renewal of his visa from the United States.
-A day before leaving for Delhi, however, he was gunned down by gunners along with his friend Hans Raj on the well in his village on 23 March 1988.
-Pash was assassinated by the Khalistani terrorists for being a vocal critic of Jarnail Singh Bhindranwale.
+At the beginning of 1988 Pash was in Punjab for the renewal of his visa from the US.
+A day before leaving for Delhi, however, he was gunned down by three men along with his friend Hans Raj at the well in his village Talwandi Salem on 23 March 1988.
+Pash was assassinated for being a vocal critic of Sikh leader Jarnail Singh Bhindranwale.